roman-milk/roman-milk.github.io/brandi-and-kelly.md

  "I've got contacts watching him for the export of furniture.
 That's how he gets them out of the country.
 I just hope that doesn't happen, I've no contacts in the Far East.
 In Europe we have pretty good co-operation.
 We've got a little time yet as it will take more than a few days to train Brandi, she's tough and resilient.
 Don't worry Kevin we'll find them, we'll get her back for you."
 John felt less confident than he sounded but needed everyone to think positive.

  Even if they got them back he wondered what state they would be in.
 Thomas had a bad reputation for training slaves for he broke their will turning them into docile obedient pets.
 John smiled at the thought of Brandi giving Thomas a hard time.
 She would fight back for sure.
-Report_Story #1